larry-lime/hugo-personal-site/content/en/article/personal-website.md

    * Follow the directions on the terminal output

-4. Optional: Install Github GLI (if you want to deploy your website)
+4. Install Github [CLI](https://cli.github.com/manual/installation) (if you want to deploy your website)

    ```shell
    brew install gh